My Child Wants to Be a Doctor

 That stuck with me and I focused on developing into a good person, not just a good student.
 It paid off when I got into medical school on my first try as the youngest person in my class.
 My good grades and good test scores didn’t set me apart…it was my wide variety of interests outside of science and the stories I told during my interview, which demonstrated that I have an intense interest in the lives and well-being of other people.

-4. Help your child learn more about medicine and being a doctor.
+4. Help your teen or child learn more about being a doctor.

 Of course, shadowing a doctor is great, but many kids don’t grow up in professional families with connections that make that possible.
 So for the rest of us, there is a local library full of books.
 I’m pretty sure there wasn’t a single doctor living within a 5-mile radius of the neighborhood where I grew up.
 But I read biographies, essays, humor, anything I could find that gave me a taste of my chosen career.

-I now recommend that anyone interested in medicine read the biographies of many physicians to understand more about the career and what it takes to be a doctor, and what you give up.
+One of the biggest hurdles when a teen or child wants to be a doctor is finding mentors; that’s why I recommend biographies.
 Documentaries can also be a great option.
 Nowadays, there are innumerable YouTube channels created by students, residents, and attendings that show so much more about real life than a professionally edited program.

 5. Give them a science framework.